medieval-source-book/jekyll-site/_texts/eckhart_sermon_coming_lord.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'Sermon on the Coming of the Lord | sermo de adventu domini'
+  Sermon on the Coming of the Lord | sermo de adventu domini
+engtitle: |
+  Sermon on the Coming of the Lord
+origtitle: |
+  sermo de adventu domini
 breadcrumb: true
 permalink: "text/eckhart_sermon_coming_lord"
 redirect_from: /text/sermon-coming-lord